1. Guam – Grant and Jenna Hodgins

 Members and groups from Main Street Church serve as hosts at the Samaritan Inn.

-Food Bank of Northwest NC This program collects and distributes food to needy individuals and community service agencies in the region.
+Food Storage of Northwest NC This program collects and distributes food to needy individuals and community service agencies in the region.

 Potter’s House The ministry provides care for the “latch-key” children of east Winston-Salem during the school year and a full-time program for these children during the summer months.
 They also provide a food distribution center and an adult Bible study group.